Modern history of Yemen

 The modern history of Yemen began with the withdrawal of the Ottoman Empire.
 In 1839 the British set up a protective area around the southern port of Aden and in 1918 the northern Kingdom of Yemen gained independence from the Ottoman Empire.
 North Yemen became a republic in 1962, but it was not until 1967 that the British Empire withdrew from what became South Yemen.
 In 1970, the southern government adopted a communist governmental system.
-The two countries were formally united as the Republic of Yemen on May 22, 1990.
+The two countries were officially united as the Republic of Yemen on May 22, 1990.

 North Yemen

-Mutawakkilite Kingdom of Yemen
+Kingdom

-Ottoman suzerainty was re-established in northern Yemen in the late 19th century but its control was largely confined to cities, and the Zaidi imam's rule over Upper Yemen was formally recognized.
-Turkish forces withdrew in 1918, and Imam Yahya Muhammad strengthened his control over northern Yemen creating the Mutawakkilite Kingdom of Yemen.
-Yemen became a member of the Arab League in 1945 and the United Nations in 1947.
+The Mutawakkilite Kingdom of Yemen, established in 1918, was an autocratic, theocratic state governed under an absolute monarchy.
+The majority of the population spoke Arabic, with a minority speaking Yemenite Hebrew.
+Religiously, approximately 55% of the population were Zaydi Muslims, 45% Sunni Muslims, and a small portion were historically Jewish.

-Imam Yahya died during an unsuccessful coup attempt in 1948, and was succeeded by his son Ahmad.
-Ahmad bin Yahya's reign was marked by growing repression, renewed friction with the United Kingdom over the British presence in the south, and growing pressures to support the Arab nationalist objectives of Egyptian President Gamal Abdul Nasser.
-He died in September 1962.
+Following Imam Yahya's assassination in 1948, his son Ahmad bin Yahya ascended the throne.
+In 1958, Yemen joined the United Arab States under pressure from Egyptian President Gamal Abdel Nasser.
+However, after Syria's departure from the union in 1961, Yemen also withdrew.
+The monarchy was eventually overthrown in 1962 following a coup led by Abdullah al-Sallal, supported by Egypt, resulting in the establishment of the Yemen Arab Republic.

-Yemen Arab Republic
+Republic

-Shortly after assuming power in 1962, Ahmad's son, the Crown Prince Muhammad al-Badr was deposed by revolutionary forces, who took control of Sana'a and created the Yemen Arab Republic (YAR).
+Shortly after assuming power in 1962, Ahmad's son, the Imam Muhammad al-Badr was deposed by revolutionary forces, who took control of Sana'a and created the Yemen Arab Republic (YAR).
 Egypt assisted the YAR with troops and supplies to combat forces loyal to the Kingdom.
 Saudi Arabia and Jordan supported Badr's royalist forces to oppose the newly formed republic starting the North Yemen Civil War.
 Conflict continued periodically until 1967 when Egyptian troops were withdrawn.
 By 1968, following a final royalist siege of Sana'a, most of the opposing leaders reached a reconciliation and Saudi Arabia recognized the Republic in 1970.